 Vietnamese-Canadian paper artist Ba-Hung Tran will present an origami demonstration and will also teach participants how to fold their own pieces to take home.
 Origami is the art of paper folding, which is often associated with Japanese culture.
 In modern usage, the word “origami” is used as an inclusive term for all folding practices, regardless of their culture of origin.
 The goal is to transform a flat sheet of paper into a finished sculpture through folding and sculpting techniques.
 Modern origami practitioners generally discourage the use of cuts, glue, or markings on the paper.

 7 pm – 1 am

 This project involves folding large-sized papers, which is a challenge.
-Through this project, Ba-Hung hopes to show the cleverness and complexity of the art of paperfolding.
-The content of the piece is very straightforward; it tries to capture the essence of the night, with images of night owls on trees underneath stars.
+Through this project, Ba-Hung will showcase the art of paperfolding.
+The piece will capture the essence of the night, with images of night owls on trees underneath stars.

-Blacksmith James Gerlinsky will be demonstrating his forging technique nearby the SCC (exact location to be announced).
+Blacksmith James Gerlinsky will be demonstrating his forging technique nearby the SCC on 10th Street (between Subway and Brainsport).
 He will make many small metal leaves, which will be given away to the watching public.